indygreg/zippylog/doc/general-development.md

 On top of that are executables, which provide a means to launch devices without any extra coding.

+# LuaJIT

+Theoretically, LuaJIT should work.
+However, only limited testing on OS X has been performed and the presence of LuaJIT caused segmentation faults.
+Once the project matures, full support for LuaJIT will be investigated.

 # Message Enumeration Class Members

 The generated protocol buffer message classes have static const uint members